ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Automating the Release Process
 ------------------------------
-Automating the release process is a good practice because it minimizes human error and alleviates the workload on the developer's side.
+Automating the release process is a good practice because it minimizes human error and alleviates the developer's workload.

-The following GitHub Actions code triggers every time a new ``tag`` gets pushed to your project repository.
+The following GitHub Actions code is triggered every time a new ``tag`` gets pushed to your project repository.
 This workflow depends on the success of the style, tests, docs, and build workflows.
 For more information, see :ref:`Workflow Examples`.